 Southern red oak

 Hickories (4 species)

-- Most dwarf fruit trees.
-Try to find a ‘standard’ sized fruit tree to get both shade and fruit!
-Ask the nurseryperson what the rootstock is for these trees!
-It is the rootstock, not the variety of fruiting wood, which determines the size for most fruit tree.
+Most dwarf fruit trees.
+Try to find a ‘standard’ sized fruit tree to get both shade and fruit.
+Ask the nurseryperson what the rootstock is for these trees.
+It is the rootstock, not the variety of fruiting wood, which determines the size for most fruit trees.
 Some semi-dwarf trees can reach 15’ tall and wide.